 Here are answers to some common questions asked by prospective students:

-Importantly, the UK Government has indicated that, “from 2018/19 new international students studying at English universities will be expected to fund their own placements” pg 12; https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/600835/Medical_expansion_rev_A.pdf
+The UK Government originally indicated that, “from 2018/19 new international students studying at English universities will be expected to fund their own placements” pg 12 ; this was later clarified as "following feedback the Government will continue to fund clinical placements for international students commencing study at English universities whilst it undertakes further cross-government work on implementation" pg 7Link opens in a new window

-We will continue to update this information as we receive updates from the UK Government.
+We continue to monitor the situation and will update this information as we receive updates from the UK Government.

 We do not discriminate on age.
 We are keen to attract applicants from a variety of backgrounds and experiences.
 Our selectors will be looking for evidence of your motivation and preparedness to study.